canonical/sphinx-docs-starter-pack/docs/how-to/custom-templates.md

 First, create the {file}`_templates` directory; all your custom templates will need to be stored in this folder.

-Then uncomment this line in {file}`conf.py` so your Sphinx project will use local templates:
+Then uncomment this line in {file}`conf.py` so your Sphinx project will use local templates (where available):

 ```{code-block} py
 :caption: conf\.py